 Attend Jasmine Ward and plan to stay all day.
 Please bring night clothes, wash things, sanitary towels and all current medication.
 A vaginal pessary will be inserted.
 You are able to eat and drink throughout the procedure but please avoid carbonated drinks, fried foods and chocolate as they may make you feel sick.
 We normally advise people to have toast for lunch but a meal will be ordered for you if you wish.

-You will also experience vaginal bleeding which will become heavier and you will need to wear sanitary pads.
+You will also experience vaginal bleeding which will become heavier and you will need to wear sanitary pads, not tampons.
 Often women feel the need to pass urine and the products of conception (pregnancy) are passed at the same time.
 Because of this, we ask that every time you use the toilet you place a cardboard liner in the toilet and mark your name on it, so that we can check afterwards if you have passed pregnancy tissue.

 Once you have passed the products of conception, the nurse who is caring for you will advise you.
 You are required to stay a minimum of 2 hours after the procedure is complete.
 This way vaginal bleeding and your overall condition can be monitored to ensure that you are fit for discharge.

 You will be told if the swabs that were taken in the initial clinic appointment require any treatment.
-If your blood group is rhesus negative you will be advised of this, as you will then require an injection.

 Everyone is required to take a home pregnancy test three weeks after the procedure to ensure they are no longer pregnant.
 If the pregnancy test is positive contact your GP or the Emergency Department at Yeovil District Hospital urgently.